 Passing through North Carolina on a road trip or flying in for a long weekend?
 Be sure to fill your itinerary with some of the best things to do in Durham, NC.
 With its long list of fun tourist activities, Durham is one of North Carolina’s biggest surprises for travelers.

 Durham, NC, is a rapidly growing city with a rich history, a flourishing industrial core, and the distinguished Duke University campus sprawling across its suburbs.
-Among the top tourist attractions in Durham, you’ll also find a slew of cool microbrewers and distilleries like the Durham Distillery and Bull City Ciderworks popping up throughout the city.
+Among city’s the top tourist attractions, you’ll also find a slew of cool microbrewers and distilleries like the Durham Distillery and Bull City Ciderworks popping up throughout the city.

-Don’t get bogged down researching what to do in Durham.
+Don’t get bogged down researching what to do on your Bull City vacation.
 Plan the perfect trip with this complete guide to the best places to visit in Durham, NC.

 Sarah P. Duke Gardens

 All amateur botanists and gardeners visiting Durham, NC, need to plan a trip to the Sarah P. Duke Gardens.
 (And, of course, the average flower lover is welcome, too!)

 Located on Anderson Street on the Duke University Campus, Sarah P. Duke Gardens is a great place to unwind and ponder nature’s secrets.
 Once you arrive, grab a tea from the onsite cafe and go for a stroll through the botanical garden.
 You’ll pass fields of native plants, giant annual blossoms, and even a few endangered species.

 For a more educational experience at the Sarah P. Duke Gardens, or to ensure accessibility, you can book a guided tour.
 Hop on a trolley, sit back, relax, and snap photographs of the garden’s most beautiful blooms.